badonnthedeer/SledgeSafe/README.md

 </ul>
 <hr>
 <h1>A message from the creator</h1>
 Do you really enjoy this mod--or even better--want to build on it?
-Please consider <a href="https://ko-fi.com/badonnthedeer">donating to me</a> so I can pay my bills.
-I'm recently unemployed and every little bit helps!
+Please consider <a href="https://ko-fi.com/badonnthedeer">donating to me</a>.
+I'm in financial need and every bit helps!!
+Thank you.

 <h1>Special Thanks</h1>
 to Torstein and the Nexus Gaming community for commissioning this mod!